indigo-astronomy/indigo/indigo_drivers/gps_gpsd/README.md

 ## Supported platforms

-This driver depends on 3rd party library and is supported on Linux (Intel 32/64 bit and ARM v6/7/8).
+This driver is platform independant.

 ## License